ElectroBoy404NotFound/ArduinoClock/README.md

 # ArduinoClock
-An clock based on AT MEGA328p
+An clock based on ATMEGA328p